MetPX/wmo_mesh/README.rst

   so the broker can be entirely managed, after initial setup, with the application.
 It implements a flexible permission scheme that is onerous to do manually.
   In the demo, access permissions must be done manually.

-* **please supply real web server** demo uses python web server whose sole virtue is simplicity.
-  For deployment, a real web server, such as Apache, or Nginx is recommended, although webfsd is an equally trivial server that seems fit for purpose as well.

 * **credentials in command-line** better practice to put them in a separate file, as Sarracenia does.